tomcur/CookieTokenAuth/README.md

 If a session cookie were to be leaked, the user's password hash would be available.
 There also would be no method of invalidating the session.

 ### Control over sessions
 This method is more secure than storing a username and a token in a cookie.
 Firstly, we now have distinct sessions for different browsers.
 When the user logs out in one browser, that session can be removed from the database.
-Secondly, when a session theft is attempted we'd ideally invalidate the users' sessions.
+Secondly, when a session theft is attempted we'd ideally invalidate the user's sessions.
 Implementing this without series means that a denial of service for specific users can be performed by simply presenting cookies with their username.
 Here, an attacker would first have to guess the (random) series variable.

 ### Tokens are stored securely
 A valid token grants almost as much access as a valid password, and thus it should be treated as one.
 By storing only token hashes in the database, attackers cannot get access to user accounts when the session database is leaked.